-Sydney Metro will greatly improve travel times, service reliability and frequency across our city.
-A train will run every 4 minutes (up to 15 trains an hour) in each direction, up to 22 hours a day.
-The city centre will see up to 200 train services an hour, a 60% increase in capacity.
+Sydney Metro has greatly improved travel times, service reliability and frequency across our city.
+A train can run every 4 minutes in peak periods (up to 15 trains an hour) in each direction, up to 22 hours a day.
+The city centre has seen up to 200 train services an hour, a 60% increase in capacity.

-By creating high speed connections to Greater Sydney and key economic centres such as Macquarie Park, Chatswood and North Sydney, the metro will make the jobs and opportunities in the city centre more accessible.
-It will also encourage new business to business connections and increase co-located economies and greater productivity.
+By creating high speed connections to Greater Sydney and key economic centres such as Macquarie Park, Chatswood and North Sydney, the metro makes the jobs and opportunities in the city centre more accessible.
+It also encourages new business to business connections and increases co-located economies and greater productivity.